Garden Valley Market

 How long do homes stay on the market in Garden Valley?

-Homes in Garden Valley currently spend an average of 103 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Garden Valley currently spend an average of 9 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 How do I finance a single-family home in Garden Valley?